 Decide Who is Taking Direction Each Day

-When the two of you are setting out on your find free time during a guided tour, make sure to decide early on who is managing whichever form of navigation you’re using.
+When the two of you are setting out on your free time during a guided tour, decide early on who is managing whichever form of navigation you’re using.
 Letting your partner take the reins during free time will help give you a break.
 Then, switch and take charge of the next free-time adventure.
 Luckily, both of you will get the chance to relax when the tour guide leads the way.

 Plan A Surprise